Getting your call to action right can be tricky. Not so much where you want them to go, or what you want them to do, but the way in which you ask it.

-Kath Pay has recently written a great article about the difference in the appropriate calls to action in push vs pull channels.
+Kath Pay wrote a great article about the difference in the appropriate calls to action in push vs pull channels.
 To summarize (although the full post is certainly worth a read), you should base your call to action on the sales funnel stage your prospect is at, and tweak it depending on whether they’re engaging with push or pull marketing activities.

 At one end of the spectrum, if someone is reading a marketing email (push) at the top of the funnel, try a softer, more enticing CTA e.g. ‘Why not consider…?’
 ‘Would you like to…?’

 Once they’ve clicked and committed, and are actively engaged, now’s the time for more direct CTAs – ‘Buy now’ ‘Download’ ‘Free trial’.